 As the Orbit family grows to 29, leadership roles in the design, development, and project management teams are in place.
 Next a strategy team is developed to advise, consult, and connect with clients.

-The 72 websites launched include lead generations sites, mobile websites, web-based start-ups, and large-scale e-commerce sites.
+The 72 websites launched include lead generations sites, mobile websites, marketing websites, web-based start-ups, and large-scale e-commerce sites.

 Orbit opens the doors for Wine & Web, an ongoing monthly seminar series where we teach web strategy over a few bottles of vino.
 We also publish 30 articles and are featured in a dozen publications, including the Sun-Times.